Dometic RMDX21 Fridge – Mods and Repairs

 Anyway, fast forward 6 months and the fridge is now turning off randomly while driving and running on the car battery.
 The car power only runs the element in the fridge, the main computer is powered from the van batteries.
 So I check all wiring assuming a bad connection, and yes the main power leads (push on spade type connectors) are not very firm at all.
 So a quick squeeze with the pliers to increase the pressure and job fixed or so I thought.
 Next drive upon arrival the fridge was off again.
 It got to the point that closing the door firmly or moving stuff around in the fridge to hard would shut it down.

 I played with the wiring and fiddled for ages with it turning off all the time but just not able to work out exactly what wire was causing it.
-Then when looking at the wiring closely (couldnt find a wiring diagram) I realised the thermal circuit breaker on the flue is actually inline with the incoming power, so if it failed, no power to the fridge at all.
+Then when looking at the wiring closely (couldn’t find a wiring diagram) I realised the thermal circuit breaker on the flue is actually inline with the incoming power to the fridge control board, so if it failed, no power to the fridge at all.
 Close inspection found it was in a bad way with the terminals rusted and the rivets holding the terminals rusted as well, resulting in the terminals being quite loose.
 As a temporary fix I have pulled the connectors towards each other under pressure with some Velcro to stop them moving until I can buy a new one (currently in Lichfield National Park – not too many refrigeration repair centres around here!).
 UPDATE: Tried everywhere and ended up back at my favourites Everything Caravans… A new one is on its way.

 UPDATE: replacement arrived, this is the old one after removal, you can see why power dropped out over bumps!